GOD OR CATTLE? (EXCERPT OF KINGDOM INSTRUCTION FROM THE BOOK OF JOSHUA)

 The tribes of Reuben and Gad were wealthy in cattle, and there were plains on the east side of the Jordan River that were well suited to raising animals.
 Therefore Reuben, Gad, and half the tribe of Manasseh desired to remain on the east side of Jordan and receive their inheritance there.

-Now the children of Reuben and the children of Gad had a very great multitude of cattle: and when they saw the land of Jazer, and the land of Gilead, that, behold, the place was a place for cattle; (Numbers 32:1)
+Now the children of Reuben and the children of Gad had a very great multitude of livestock; and when they saw the land of Jazer and the land of Gilead, that indeed the region was a place for livestock, (Numbers 32:1)

 Moses, after expressing the greatest displeasure over their request, agreed to give them the lands east of the Jordan that had been ruled by Sihon and Og—two kings that the Israelites had defeated in battle.
 But the men of these two and a half cattle-loving tribes were required to cross over the Jordan River and fight alongside the rest of the tribes until the land of Canaan (on the west side of the Jordan) had been subdued.

 Speaking to Reuben, Gad, and half of the tribe of Manasseh, Joshua commanded: